 Looking for a fun weekend project?
 Join in on the Little Drifters project launched by Booooooom, a fabulous art and inspiration blog.
 The project is based in Vancouver, but everyone is invited to make their own seaworthy boat made of found natural objects, photograph it and submit the image.
-From Booooooom:

 This project is open to people of all ages, students, lawyers, professional craft boat designers, “totally unartistic people," bass-guitarists, wizards, cat-people, anyone who likes to have fun!